Analysis | The Buffalo Bills have had the NFL’s easiest schedule. So how good are they?

 But the Titans, who have a head-to-head win over Buffalo, have the easiest schedule going forward, again according to Football Outsiders, making the Bills’ path to the top seed more challenging.

 Earning the top seed in the conference has an obvious perk: a bye into the divisional round.
 The No. 2 spot affords home-field advantage in the opening round.
-That’s a big difference .
+That’s a big difference.

 Reaching one of those two spots could be important given the mixed playoff results of teams with relatively weak regular season schedules.
 Over the past decade, just two teams with the NFL’s easiest schedule have appeared in a Super Bowl, the Panthers in 2015 and Patriots in 2016, while five such teams lost their first postseason contest, whether that was a wild-card game or in the divisional round.
 Playoff slates are simply much more challenging than regular season schedules filled with teams like the Jets and Texans.